 General.
-World Funds Trust (the "Trust") was organized as a Delaware statutory trust on April 9, 2007.
+E-Valuator Funds Trust (the "Trust") was organized as a Delaware statutory trust on August 10, 2020.
 The Trust is an open-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act") and commonly known as a "mutual fund".
 The Declaration of Trust permits the Trust to offer separate series ("funds") of shares of beneficial interest ("shares").
 The Trust reserves the right to create and issue shares of additional funds.
 Each fund is a separate mutual fund, and each share of each fund represents an equal proportionate interest in that fund.
 All consideration received by the Trust for shares of any fund and all assets of such fund belong solely to that fund and would be subject to liabilities related thereto.
 Each fund of the Trust pays its (i) operating expenses, including fees of its service providers, expenses of preparing prospectuses, proxy solicitation material and reports to shareholders, costs of custodial services and registering its shares under federal and state securities laws, pricing, insurance expenses, brokerage costs, interest charges, taxes and organization expenses; and (ii) pro rata share of the fund's other expenses, including audit and legal expenses.
 Expenses attributable to a specific fund shall be payable solely out of the assets of that fund.
 Expenses not attributable to a specific fund are allocated across all of the funds on the basis of relative net assets.
-The other mutual funds of the Trust, other than the Funds, are described in separate prospectuses and statements of additional information.

 The Funds.
-This SAI relates to The E-Valuator Very Conservative (0%-15%) RMS Fund ("Very Conservative Fund"), The E-Valuator Conservative (15%-30%) RMS Fund ("Conservative Fund"), The E-Valuator Conservative/Moderate (30%-50%)RMS Fund ("Conservative/Moderate Fund"), The E-Valuator Moderate (50%-70%) RMS Fund ("Moderate Fund", The E-Valuator Growth (70%-85%) RMS Fund ("Growth Fund"), and The E-Valuator Aggressive Growth (85%-99%) RMS Fund("Aggressive Growth Fund") (each a "Fund" or "E-Valuator Fund and collectively, the "Funds" or "The E-Valuator Funds"), and it should be read in conjunction with the prospectuses the Funds.
+This SAI relates to The E-Valuator Very Conservative (0%-15%) RMS Fund ("Very Conservative Fund"), The E-Valuator Conservative (15%-30%) RMS Fund ("Conservative Fund"), The E- Valuator Conservative/Moderate (30%-50%)RMS Fund ("Conservative/Moderate Fund"), The E-Valuator Moderate (50%-70%) RMS Fund ("Moderate Fund"), The E-Valuator Growth (70%-85%) RMS Fund ("Growth Fund"), and The E-Valuator Aggressive Growth (85%-99%) RMS Fund("Aggressive Growth Fund") (each a "Fund" or "E-Valuator Fund" and collectively, the "Funds" or "E-Valuator Funds"), and it should be read in conjunction with the prospectuses the Funds.
 This SAI is incorporated by reference into the Funds' prospectuses.
-No investment in shares should be made without reading the Funds is "diversified" as that term is defined in the 1940 Act, the rules and regulations thereunder and the interpretations thereof.
+No investment in shares should be made without reading the Funds' prospectuses.
+The Funds are separate investment portfolios or series of the Trust.
+Each of the Funds is "diversified" as that term is defined in the 1940 Act, the rules and regulations thereunder and the interpretations thereof.